NickCis/nckweb.com.ar/content/blog/gatsby-canonical-urls-react-helmet/index.md

 ## What about client side rendering?

 In order to be consistent, the plugin should also add the `Helmet` component on the client side.
-Although, if I don't add it, I won't trigger any React hydratation issue (the DOM tree that react hydratates is the same with or without this default canonical Helmet compoent), the canonical link is being removed when the client side react runs.
+Although, if I don't add it, I won't trigger any React hydratation issue (the DOM tree that react hydratates is the same with or without this default canonical Helmet component), the canonical link is being removed when the client side react runs.

 In addition, if you check `gatsby-plugin-canonical-urls`, you'll notice that it also implement [`gatsby-browser`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-plugin-canonical-urls/src/gatsby-browser.js):